LMS Pricing: Find the Pricing Model That’s Right for You

 This type of LMS expense typically includes:

-• Setup fees.
-These are costs associated with setting up and launching a platform.
+Setup fees.
+These are costs associated with setting up and launching an LMS platform.
 You might need to pay a fee for data migration, cover the cost of installation for cloud hosting or dedicated servers, and/or provide administrator training.

-• Customization.
-Integrations and interface adjustments often come at an extra cost.
-Say, if you want to connect your LMS to your existing CRM system, you might need to pay for custom API development.
+Customization.
+Integrations and interface adjustments often come at an extra fee.
+Say, if you want to connect your LMS solution to your existing CRM system, you might need to pay for custom API development.

 Recurring payments